gragollier/EECS647-Project/README.md

 You need to have both Node.js and npm installed in order to use React.
 If you're on Windows or MacOS, I recommend downloading from here: [Download NodeJs](https://nodejs.org/en/download/).
 On Linux, you can either download the binary from the above website or use a [Node Version Manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+I also very strongly recommend the [VSCode editor](https://code.visualstudio.com/).
+It makes React a lot easier with autocomplete and plenty of helpful extensions.

 ## Recommended Startup

 I strongly recommend that you work through this demo yourself from scratch instead of cloning this repo.
 I like to use Create React App because it bootstraps everything for you, and I use the typescript template because it makes finding errors a lot simpler.
 The command to initialize the app this way is